intel/ai-reference-models/k8s/image_recognition/tensorflow/resnet50v1_5/inference/fp32/README.md

 kubectl config set-context --current --namespace=<User's namespace>
 ```

-Once the user has changed parameter values they can then deploy the <package name> by running:
+Once the user has changed parameter values they can then deploy the resnet50v1-5-fp32-inference-k8s.tar.gz by running:

 ```
 kustomize build  . | kubectl apply -f -